TheLezyestHat/My-first-projects/READ_IMPORTANT.md

 # My-first-projects
 These are things i made while learning how to program, you can expect a lot of weird coding and not optimized things, but i've made sure they still work, maybe someday i'll try to optimize them.
+For now im showing 3 of them made on java

 They're all made on javascript on netbeans IDE 11.1 while i was learning, this taught me a lot of things alongside learning c++ in a way.